Wolves and moose on Isle Royale: Other species

 Once a moose is brought down and killed, wolves have to compete with scavenging ravens.
 Ravens are tenacious scavengers that can easily dodge the strike of a wolf and are unbothered by them.
 Ravens can eat and store up to 2 lb in a few days, which is minuscule compared to the storage capacity of wolves, which is up to 18 lb in just a few hours.

 Other anti-social species have an effect, though rather small, on the relationship between wolves and moose on Isle Royale.
 Before wolves hunted them to extinction, coyotes used to inhabit the island.
 Beavers and snowshoe hares also have an effect on both populations, because beavers and snowshoe hares are the only two animals that wolves prey on excluding moose, constituting a tenth of an Isle Royale wolf's diet.
 The beaver population has sharply declined since the arrival of wolves, but they still are present, and though they are not a prime food source for typical wolves, they are the second to moose as the most consumed animal by the wolves on the island.
 Beavers benefit both species.
 They are as easy prey for wolves and they create aquatic macrophytes, very nutritional plants for moose, although the macrophytes are also consumed by the beavers.
 Though wolves are thought to contribute to the decline in beaver, researchers believe that the decline of aspen, the primary food source of beavers, which used to be plentiful, could have led to their decrease.
-Beavers have been exposed to predation by having to travel long distances to find only parts of the island where aspen remains.
+Beavers have been exposed to predation by having to travel long distances to find the only parts of the island where aspen remains.

 Snowshoe hares, the third most consumed animal by wolves on Isle Royale constitute a very small portion of the wolves' diet, because snowshoe hares are so difficult to catch.
 Researchers have found that wolves do not show much interest in preying on hares, and only feed on them incidentally.
 Snowshoe hares have a negative effect on moose as they eat some of the same vegetation that moose eat, which only contributes to the decline in appropriate forage for moose.
 The red fox is yet another animal that inhabits Isle Royale; red foxes mainly feed on snowshoe hares and occasionally scavenge on moose, or any other meat a wolf leaves behind.
 Wolves do not commonly hunt foxes, though wolves have been observed killing foxes when they attempt to feed on an animal carcass.